The proper training explained by Dr Ajish Abraham

 What Abraham suggests you to do is to focus on learning and achieving perfection in the exercise movements for the first few months.
 This will help you control your movements, when you go in for heavier weights.
 “This is because now the body has learned the pathway of the exercise and muscle knows what is expected out of them.
 The earlier approach of going heavy from start will make movement control difficult which may require unnecessary support from trainer.
 This, in turn, will make exercise less productive or without support it may cause injury.”

-her response Doing B Crunches To Reduce Abdominal Fat
+Doing B Crunches To Reduce Abdominal Fat

 Most of us are victims of fat deposits all over the body.
 While for the guys, the high fat deposits are in the abdominal area, women are affected in the hips and thighs.
 “If we try to reduce body fat by doing high reps or exercises for one body part, the body loses fat from that part but within few hours or days, it redistributes the fat and again builds on in the same space.
 Hence we should focus upon overall body fat reduction,” reveals Abraham.